 Britannia Industries is one of the best and oldest food companies in India.
 Britannia acquired a huge market share within a short span of time.
 But it’s all possible due to the good quality of its Biscuits and a Comparatively lower price.“Britannia Industries Limited” is India’s largest food products corporation.
 The Britannia Industries Limited was founded in 1892 in Kolkata, It started manufacturing biscuits in a small house in Central Kolkata.
 The company was established in 1897 by a group of British businessmen with a small investment of Rs.
 295.

-The ownership of Britannia industries changed too many times and, Company suffered complicated legal issues.
-Though ownership of Britannia industries changed so many times any of the owners never let the popularity of the company diminish.
+The ownership of Britannia Industries changed too many times and the company suffered complicated legal issues.
+Though ownership of Britannia Industries changed so many times any of the owners never let the popularity of the company diminish.
 Britannia Manufactures Biscuits, Bread, Cake, dairy products, and other food products.
 Their main competitor is ‘Parle’ in the Biscuits industry.
 Britannia has grown its businesses in more than 60 countries and it had a good impact all over the world.

 Britannia Industries Products.

 Britannia’s main products are Biscuits, Cake, Rusk, Dairy products, and Bread.
-Britannia’s 90% revenue is generated from Biscuit products and the annual biscuit manufacturing capacity of the company’s factories is 433,000 Tonnes.
+Britannia’s 90% revenue is generated from the Biscuit products and the annual biscuit manufacturing capacity of the company’s factories is 433,000 Tonnes.
 The brand names of Britannia’s Biscuit industry include Vita Marie Gold, Good Day, Tiger, Treat, Nutrichoice, 50-50, Pure Magic, Milk Bikis, Bourbon, Nice Time, and Little Hearts among others.
-In 2006, the tiger brand biscuit’s market sales reached approximately 150 Million, including export to the U.S and Australia.
+In 2006, the Tiger brand biscuit’s market sales reached approximately 150 Million, including exports to the U.S. and Australia.
 Which is 20% of the whole revenue of Britannia Industries Ltd.

 In Dairy products, Britannia has a good reach in the global market.
 Britannia’s dairy product revenue contribution is close to 10% of Britannia’s revenue.
 The Britannia company not only markets dairy products to the public but also trades dairy commodities from business to business.
 Some names of Britannia dairy products are Dairy Whitener, Ghee, Cheese Cube, Butter, Cheese Slice, Creamy Cheese, Milk, Cheese Spread, and Daily Fresh Yogurt.

 Its dairy portfolio grew to 47% in 2000-01 and 30% in 2001-02.
-The Britannia industry’s main competitors are Nestle India, National Dairy Development Board(NDDB), and Amul(GCMMF).On 27 October 2001, Britannia’s announced a joint venture with the ‘Fonterra co-operative group of New Zealand’, It’s owned by around 105000 farmers.
+The Britannia industry’s main competitors are Nestle India, the National Dairy Development Board(NDDB), and Amul(GCMMF).On 27 October 2001, Britannia announced a joint venture with the ‘Fonterra co-operative group of New Zealand’, It’s owned by around 105000 farmers.